Breens-Mbaka/Adanian-Labs-Android-Test/README.md

 allowing our data to not be destroyed over configuration changes.

 ### Libraries
-* Retrofit - A Type-safe HTTP client for android and java which simplfies consuming RESTful APIs.
+* Retrofit - A Type-safe HTTP client for android and java which simplifies consuming RESTful APIs.
 * Gson - Converts JSON to Java/Kotlin objects.
 * OkHttp-logging-interceptor - Makes it easy to log OkHttp network traffic
 * Coil - Image loader library for android